-You’ll need two different types of tickets to access Going-to-the-Sun Road, depending on when you visit; a Park Pass and Reservation.
+You’ll need two different types of paperwork to access Going-to-the-Sun Road, depending on when you visit; a Park Pass and Vehicle Reservation.
 The amount of reservation tickets available is determined by how much of the road is open.
 The current maximum daily capacity is estimated to be 4,600 vehicles per day when the road is completely open.
 Read below for detailed information on which tickets you’ll need and how to obtain them.

-How the Going to the Sun Road ticketing system works
+How the Going-to-the-Sun Road ticketing system works

 To visit the Going-to-the-Sun Road, two types of tickets are required, depending on the date and time you visit.